Malik Ismail II: Reign of Tyari and Hakkari

 Malik Ismail II, reigning from 1885-1936, was the most powerful Assyrian Chieftain who ever lived in Hakkari and furthermore, it can be argued that by 1905, he was the most powerful leader in all of Hakkari which caused the Ottoman authorities to treat him with all the respect and honor like a prince of Hakkari.

 Malik Ismail II was known for being merciful, even toward enemies.
 In one incident, a group of Kurdish men who had ambushed and killed four Tyari men sought refuge in his home, fearing retaliation.
 After confessing their crime, they begged for his protection, which he granted.
 When Tyari tribesmen advanced toward Chamba seeking revenge, Malik Ismail attempted to discourage them.
 Despite his efforts, they insisted, saying: "It is no good, Malik, you have done your best, but we must have our revenge, and that is our last word.
 Stand out the way."

 In response, Malik Ismail stood on a bridge and declared: "If that is your last word, now hear mine.
 These men are my guests now, and have eaten my bread and are in my house.
 What they did before is nothing to me, and if it were my own brother they had killed I would guard them now, and if you dare to attack, I and mine will defend them, and you will have to kill your own chief before you lay a hand on any one of his guests."

 The Tyari tribe could raise an armed force which made up of 5,000 to 6,000 soldiers in 1895, under the reign of Malik Ismail II.
 The tribe would go on to defeat 3 regular Ottoman battalions that were sent to subdue them for having attacked Muslim villages in 1890.

 In late December 1899, Malik Ismail II led a force of 600 Tyari Assyrians under his command in a series of raids and the plundering of several Muslim Kurdish villages in the Levin Valley, carried out as an act of vengeance.

 In 1907, With Malik Ismail II as Chieftain, the Ottomans sent troops to Hakkari to stop the fighting between the Assyrians of Tyari and Kurds.
 The Ottoman troops were successful in subduing the Kurds.
 The Assyrians of Tyari, however, defeated them and the Ottomans were routed and had their weapons seized.

 World War I

-Malik Ismail II was one of the many Malik’s who served as a commander-in-chief of the Assyrian volunteers throughout the course of World War I, he participated in multiple military engagements and defeated the Ottoman Turks and Kurds during many instances.
+Malik Ismail II was one of the many Malik’s who served as a commander-in-chief of the Assyrian volunteers throughout the course of World War I, he participated in several military engagements and defeated the Ottoman Turks and Kurds on multiple occasions.